jbe456/good-reads/the-best-team-wins.md

+## Solving the modern problems of teamwork

+### Hadfield unwritten rule

+Described as being the most impactful in bringing the team together:

+> Each member of the crew had to do one unsolicited kind thing for every other meber of the crew every single day

+### Payoffs

+Most effective team:

+- more work done + spot problem quicker
+- happier in the job
+- fewer accident/health care cost 50% lower
+- more responsive to customers thanks to diversity of knowledge and experience
+- decentralized decision making and speedier action

-## Key factors in superior performances in the best teams
+### Key factors in superior performances in the best teams

 Not: